 Your lawyer should be able to tell you how long they have practiced law personally and how long the firm has existed.
 Clarify whether the experience they’re claiming includes any law practice or whether it’s specific to personal injury law.
 A lawyer who just switched to personal-injury practice but specialized in divorce for most of their career may have a lot of experience, but it won’t be very relevant to your case.

 Choose a law firm with as much experience as possible.
-For example, Swanson, Lathen, Prestwich, PC has existed as a law firm for more than 60 years, and our practicing partners each have nearly 20 years of experience.
+For example, Swanson, Lathen, Prestwich, PC has existed as a Salem-based personal injury law firm for more than 60 years, and our practicing partners each have nearly 20 years of experience.
 Almost all of that experience has been focused on personal injury law.

 The more experience a lawyer has in personal injury cases, the more likely they are to get you the best outcome for your case.